ZacharyBournand/crave-finder/Sprint4.md

 - getUserRatingsHandler(): It handles individual user ratings' searches by accepting a POST request with the username.
 It then retrieves information from the MySQL "ratings" table that contains the ratings given by this user, and it sends it back to the front-end.

+- addDishHandler(): It stores a restaurant's dish and its related information by accepting query parameters.
+It then inserts that information into the MySQL database.

+- removeDishHandler(): It removes a restaurant's dish and its related information by accepting query parameters.
+It then removes that information from the MySQL database.

+- addRestaurantHandler(): It stores a new restaurant table by accepting the restaurant's name as a query parameter.
+It then create a new table with that information in the MySQL database.

 Endpoints
 - POST /registerauth: It handles user registration by receiving a User object (JSON-encoded) in the request body and responding with a RegisterResponse object (JSON-encoded) containing a success or error message depending on the task's outcome.